ankane/secure_rails/README.md

 - Use a trusted library like [Devise](https://github.com/plataformatec/devise) for authentication

+- Notify users of password changes

-- Notify users of email address and password changes
+- Notify users of email address changes - send an email to both the old and new address

 - Rate limit login attempts with [Rack Attack](https://github.com/kickstarter/rack-attack)

+- Log all login attempts (successful and failed) and password reset attempts

 - Rails has a number of gems for [authorization](https://www.ruby-toolbox.com/categories/rails_authorization) - we like [Pundit](https://github.com/elabs/pundit)